Editor's Note: This post was originally published on October 23, 2017, and updated for accuracy and comprehensiveness.

-For the past few years, the term “cloud computing” has become more and more mainstream.
-When referring to technology and the cloud, the acronym SaaS (Software as a Service) is usually uttered in the same breath.
-While more people are becoming familiar with the cloud and SaaS offerings, many organizations still struggle with understanding how SaaS fits into their landscape and how they would benefit from “moving to the cloud.”
-Let’s look at what it means to move to the cloud and think about some of the points to consider when tasked with making that decision.
+The term “cloud computing” has become more mainstream, and the acronym SaaS (Software as a Service) is used interchangeably with technology and the cloud.
+However, many organizations still struggle with understanding how SaaS fits and how they would benefit from “moving to the cloud.”

-No, moving to the cloud will not mean you need to pack your winter jacket and sunglasses, nor does it mean you’ll be living and working in Cloud City with Lando Calrissian.
-(Full disclaimer here, I am a big Star Wars fan!)
-In simple terms, moving to the cloud simply refers to using computers, servers, and applications that run on virtual machines residing on the Internet – or in the cloud – rather than on physical machines located in a dark corner of your office building.
+Moving to the cloud does not mean you must pack your winter jacket and sunglasses.
+In simple terms, moving to the cloud refers to using computers, servers, and applications that run on virtual machines residing on the Internet – or in the cloud – rather than on physical devices in your office.
 Does the way you interact with these virtual machines change?
-Does it change the way your end users receive data, reports and applications?
+Does it change how your end users receive data, reports, and applications?
 No, not really.
-For most organizations – and, more specifically, the users within organizations – the ways in which they interact with applications and data does not change at all.
-In fact, many users are not even aware that their IT departments have migrated to the cloud.
+For most organizations, how they interact with applications and data do not change at all.

-With traditional physical servers located in server rooms (known as on-premise systems), the costs are high for organizations to purchase the infrastructure needed to run these servers.
-The costs are not just for the servers, but also for everything else associated with making those servers run and ensuring data is processed properly: cables, electricity, backup drives, cooling systems, rack mounts, and more.
-The cost of all of that equipment adds up.
-And let’s not forget about the manpower required to maintain the servers.
-(This is where the need for an IT department and server engineers originated.)
-Conversely, with cloud environments, a large third-party company – such as Microsoft, IBM, Oracle, Amazon, etc. – buys all the hardware and maintains it.
-They buy in bulk, spread the cost of using the equipment among multiple customers, and pass the savings to end-user organizations that have migrated to the cloud.
+With traditional physical servers, the costs are high for organizations to purchase the infrastructure needed to run the servers.
+Between the equipment and staffing, the costs add up.
+Conversely, with cloud environments, a prominent third-party company – such as Microsoft, IBM, Oracle, Amazon, etc. – buys all the hardware and maintains it.
+They purchase in bulk, spread the cost of using the equipment among multiple customers, and pass the savings to end-user organizations migrating to the cloud.

-Historically, when an organization set up a new computer environment, it was a long, drawn-out process.
-It took considerable time to find the right equipment; then the equipment needed to be ordered and installed; and, finally, the equipment needed to be configured and optimized to suit that organization’s individual needs.
-Cloud environments – and environments set up as SaaS offerings – can be established and configured in a matter of days.
-Think of it as similar to ordering off a fast-food menu: once you make your selection and hit submit, your order will be ready in a matter of minutes!
-(Well, setting up your SaaS environment may take longer than mere minutes, but the time and resources saved as compared to on-premise systems are similar to the difference between ordering off a fast-food menu and going to the grocery store for ingredients, cooking the food at home, and cleaning up afterward.
+Historically, when an organization set up a new computing environment, it was a long, drawn-out process.
+However, cloud environments – and SaaS offerings – can be established and configured in a few days.
+Think of it like ordering off a fast-food menu: once you make your selection and hit submit, your order will be ready in a matter of minutes!

-Just a few short years ago, as organizations grew, they would need to go to their IT departments and say, “We have more users, so we need more servers.”
-This inevitably resulted in another drawn-out back-and-forth process: How many servers do we need?
-Do we buy just enough for today?
-Will we outgrow the servers in six months?
-Do we buy enough to cover our needs for the next five years?
-Or maybe somewhere in between?
-In a cloud environment, with a few clicks of a mouse, organizations are able to allocate more virtual servers, more memory and more CPU power – or any combination thereof that they feel is necessary to meet their current needs.
+Just a few short years ago, as organizations grew, they needed more servers.
+With the cloud, with a few clicks of a mouse, organizations can allocate more virtual servers, memory, and CPU power – or any combination to meet their needs.
 With such an easy process, scaling up can be done as needed, and scaling down is just as easy.

 Many Field Service Organizations Thrive in the Cloud

-While some organizations like to maintain on-premise solutions to keep tight control over all aspects of their IT departments, other organizations recognize the many benefits of moving to the cloud and using SaaS applications.
-Specifically, we’ve seen many Field service organizations with cloud-based solutions realize considerable advantages when moving to the cloud.
-Research supports our internal experiences and observations: The 2017 Field Service Benchmark Report revealed that 72% of executives surveyed have either already embraced cloud-based solutions or they are interested in implementing them in the near future.
+While some organizations like to maintain on-premises solutions to keep tight control over IT departments, others recognize the many benefits of moving to the cloud and using SaaS applications.
+Specifically, many organizations with cloud-based solutions realize considerable advantages when moving.
+Research supports our internal experiences and observations.
+The 2017 Field Service Benchmark Report revealed that 72% of executives surveyed have either already embraced cloud-based solutions or are interested in implementing them soon.
 Among the many positive aspects of SaaS solutions are these:

-- SaaS applications tend to be lightweight and designed to run on today’s mobile phones and tablets.
+- SaaS applications are lightweight and designed to run on today’s mobile phones and tablets.

-- Technicians can use their own mobile phones, they can install specific apps from the app store, and users are up and running in days.
-The term BYOD (bring your own device) is a whole different topic we can tackle in a future blog, but it’s important to mention it here because it fits very nicely into the current technology used by field organizations.
+- Technicians can use their mobile phones, install specific apps from the app store, and users are up and running in days.

-- BYOD and SaaS let you cut the time involved in launching a new solution to days instead of months (or even years, in the experience of some on-premise systems), when you work with a reputable, reliable SaaS vendor to configure and maintain your cloud-based solution.
+- BYOD and SaaS let you cut the time in launching a new solution to days instead of months.

 Here at Gomocha, we’re big fans of cloud environments, but we also understand that one size does not fit all.
-That’s why we offer SaaS as well as on-premise solutions.
-So, whether you’re ready to make the switch to the cloud or are still content with your existing IT infrastructure, we’ve got you covered!
+That’s why we offer SaaS as well as on-premises solutions.
+So, we’ve got you covered whether you’re ready to switch to the cloud or are still content with your existing IT infrastructure!
 Contact us today to see how we can help get your field service crew up and running quickly with our ‘zero-coding’ approach.